ninchat/ninchat-api/api.md

 ### Channel

+- `audience_id` : string

+	The channel was created as a response to an audience request.

 - `autohide` : boolean (writable by operators)

 	Set the `autohide` channel member attribute for users who join the channel.